xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 ---
 layout: post
 title: "Goodbye Happiness: The Key to True Happiness"
-share-description:
+share-description: Say goodbye to happiness!
+When you’re are getting tired of pursuing happiness, it is no longer serving you well.
+Let go of the idea of happiness and be in the present.
 thumbnail-img: "https://images.pexels.com/photos/3808845/pexels-photo-3808845.jpeg"
 categories: the-deep
 tags: the-deep
 readtime: true
 excerpt: I’m saying goodbye to happiness.
 I said bye before and I instantly felt better.
 If you’re reading this right now, you might go, “Huh?
-What do you mean ‘goodbye happiness’?
-What does that even mean?”
+What do you mean ‘goodbye happiness’?”
 To be honest, I was quite amused when I first came across this term.
-It is actually
+It is actually the title of a song
 ---

 ![woman waving](https://images.pexels.com/photos/3808845/pexels-photo-3808845.jpeg)